StarbirdTech/AI-Blueprints/README.md

    Even if your hardware meets the specs, limited available RAM or VRAM can cause deployment issues.
 Close other running workspaces or programs to free up memory.

 7. **CUDA OOM on Ubuntu despite free VRAM (VRAM fragmentation on display GPU)** Linux desktop apps/compositor fragment VRAM, so a large contiguous cudaMalloc fails while Windows succeeds.
-Fix: close running Jupyter kernels, GPU-accelerated apps or use a non-display GPU; for llama.cpp set low_vram=False, n_ubatch=16–32, n_batch=32–64 (keep n_gpu_layers=-1 for faster inference).
+To fix it, close unnecessarily running Jupyter kernels, GPU-accelerated apps or use a non-display GPU; for llama.cpp set low_vram=False, n_ubatch=16–32, n_batch=32–64 (keep n_gpu_layers=-1 for faster inference).

 8. **API Timeout Issues**
    API requests triggered for the local MLflow deployment in the AI Studio have a response timeout limit (approximately 4 minutes).
 For long-running tasks or large inputs, use the provided notebooks instead of the API to avoid timeout errors.